Invisible Friends: World Premiere Reviews

 Moral Mischief For All The Family (by Robert Hewison)

-Invisible Friends makes the connection.
+"Alan Ayckbourn's 38th new play, premiered at the Stephen Joseph Theatre in Scarborough, tackles a neglected aspect of the theatre: the family audience.
+He has written about families before, and for children before, but Invisible Friends makes the connection.
 The Education Reform Act (1989) has limited the ability of schools to introduce young people to the theatre by insisting on a parental contribution; so Ayckbourn has written something that will bring the whole family along.

 It will be enjoyed by anyone from 10 years upwards, for its point of view is Lucy's (Emma Chambers) the average teenage daughter of an average family whose average domestic life is neatly framed by the banks of seats in this theatre in the round.
 Like many children, Lucy has long had a fantasy companion, Zara, who makes up for the banality, apathy and even hatred that can infect any family.